-A lot of the food and drink that human beings enjoy can pose the serious risk of harm to your pet, and many new dog owners are often remarkably surprised by just how harmful these foods can be compared to their pronounced health benefits for us.
+A lot of the food and drink that human beings enjoy can pose a serious risk of harm to your pet, and many new dog owners are often remarkably surprised by just how harmful these foods can be compared to their pronounced health benefits for us.

 With that in mind, you may have already learned bout how many nuts pose a health risk to dogs.
 So, can dogs eat walnuts?
 Let’s find out.